Expect the Unexpected in Orlando Neighborhoods

-Although it’s not a neighborhood, this unique, 45-acre public park is adjacent to Audubon Park and Mills 50, and minutes from downtown and other Orlando districts.
+Although it’s not a neighborhood, this unique, 45-acre public park is part of Ivanhoe Village Main Street district, adjacent to Audubon Park Garden District and Mills 50, and minutes from downtown and other Orlando districts.
 More importantly, it’s home to museums and galleries that are must-visits for patrons of the arts.

-Venues include Orlando Museum of Art, The Mennello Museum of American Art, Orlando Repertory Theatre (aka Orlando Rep), Orlando Shakespeare Theater (aka Orlando Shakes), Orlando Fire Museum and the headquarters of Orlando Ballet, which performs at downtown’s Dr. Phillips Center for the Performing Arts.
+Venues include Orlando Museum of Art, The Mennello Museum of American Art, Orlando Shakespeare Theater (aka Orlando Shakes), Orlando Repertory Theatre (aka Orlando Rep), Orlando Fire Museum and the headquarters of Orlando Ballet, which performs at downtown’s Dr. Phillips Center for the Performing Arts.

 In May, Loch Haven Park hosts the Orlando International Fringe Theatre Festival, aka Orlando Fringe, which is the longest-running event of its type in the U.S. The park also has Orlando Science Center, one of our best STEM attractions.